Emily Atef: Career

 Someday We'll Tell Each Other Everything (German: Irgendwann werden wir uns alles erzählen) is Atef's first novel adaptation, based on the novel of the same name by Daniela Krien who also co-adapted the novel with Atef for the screen.
 The film starring Marlene Burow and Felix Kramer is set in the summer of 1990 in the former East Germany, and follows a young woman who begins a relationship with a charismatic horse breeder twice her age.
 It was selected to compete for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 17 February 2023.

 Atef's prolific body of work also contains several films for TV and streaming, among them TV dramas Wunschkinder written by the Grimme-Preis winner Dorothee Schön and produced by X Filme Creative Pool, Königin der Nacht (Queen of the Night) and Macht euch keine Sorgen (Don't worry, I'm fine).
 She was also responsible for the black comedy episode for Germany's oldest and most acclaimed crime series Tatort, Tatort: Falscher Hase (Run Rabbit Run) that she co-wrote and directed, inspired by the Coen Brothers' film Fargo.
 Shortly after she directed the thriller Jackpot, nominated for the renowned German TV award Goldene Kamera.

 In 2022, Atef directed 2 episodes of the 4th and last season of the black comedy series Killing Eve, Episode 5 Don't Get Attached. and Episode 6 Oh Goodie, I'm the Winner, which was the best-rated episode of the season.

+Atef co-wrote and directed Call Me Queen a bold feature film set in Kenya that confronts the AIDS crisis of the 1990s through a gripping story of women from the Global South standing up against injustice.
+Featuring a striking blend of local and international talent, the film is currently in post-production.
+Set against the backdrop of late 1990s Nairobi, it follows a Rwandan woman and an Irish journalist as they take on the powerful forces at the heart of the crisis, in a story of courage, defiance, and female empowerment.
+The film is expected to reach cinemas by the end of 2026.